 Environmental Value Objective Potential Impacts Initial Risk Design and Management Actions Residual Risk Monitoring Surface Water There are various drainage features on the property.
 Any runoff from the feedlot site is captured by multiple dams prior to entering Beardy Waters.
-The site is located within the Glen Innes drinking water catchment.
-Comply with consent conditions.
+The site is located within the Glen Innes drinking water catchment. conditions.
 Prevent unreasonable impacts to surface water quality.
-Prevent impacts to the bed and banks of watercourses.
-Prevent increases in surface water velocity.
-Increase in contaminants in surface water resulting in algal blooms or damage to aquatic biodiversity.
+Prevent impacts Increase in contaminants in surface water resulting in algal blooms or damage to aquatic biodiversity.
 Erosion resulting in increased sediment loads.
 Low-Medium (8) Consequences are minor and possible.
 The CDA has been designed to contain effluent in a 90 th percentile wet year.
 This complies with the requirements of the NSW Effluent Guidelines.
 Due to the site topography, any overtopping events will be captured and diluted by the on-site dams.
 Construction will likely occur during dry periods.
-This, combined with the existing dams, reduces the risk of erosion and sediment transfer.
-Check effluent holding pond water level and drains weekly.
+This, combined with the existing dams, reduces the risk of erosion and sediment transfer. water level and drains weekly.
 Check sedimentation basin following rainfall and clean once sediment is dry.
 Inspect the structural integrity of the effluent holding pond and sedimentation basin when they are dry.
 Repair as required.
-Remove sediment from effluent holding pond when capacity is reduced by 20 % Notify GISC of an imminent overtopping event.
-Check soil has adequate capacity to absorb effluent prior to irrigation.
-Only irrigate at rates which prevent runoff.
 Low (2) Consequences are negligible and unlikely.
 Although the risk to surface water is low, upstream and downstream monitoring will occur during a flow event once a year, where rainfall allows.
 Still dam water is not an accurate indicator of water quality.
 Groundwater The feedlot is located on land that is likely to be a recharge zone for basaltic aquifers.
 There is a 3 m clay layer below the topsoil.
-Comply with consent conditions.
-Prevent unreasonable impacts to groundwater quality.
-Increase in groundwater contaminants impacting on groundwater biodiversity or water supply to adjacent properties.
-Low-Medium (8) Consequences are minor and possible.
+Prevent unreasonable groundwater contaminants impacting on groundwater Low-Medium (8) Consequences are minor and possible.
 The CDA will be constructed with suitable materials and compaction to ensure a maximum permeability of 1 x10-9 m/s (0.1 mm/day).
 The land available for effluent utilisation and manure spreading will ensure that minimal nutrient is leached into the groundwater.
 The clay layer will minimise any potential leaching of nutrients from the topsoil.
-Inspect the CDA surfaces following heavy rainfall or during extended dry periods.
-Evenly distribute manure and effluent across the available land.
-Record effluent irrigation and manure spreading events (date, area, application rate, etc.).
-Low (2) Consequences are negligible and unlikely.
-Due to the low residual risk to groundwater, ongoing monitoring is not proposed.
+Levy (2) Due to the low residual risk to groundwater, ongoing monitoring is not proposed.